developer186469/onlineassessment/java-springboot-registration-login-1-master/java-springboot-registration-login-1-master/README.md

  unfortunately couldn't call today, sorry.
  I just started project work now.
 If not tonight, ll do a commit Tomo morning Office work kept me occupied today.

+Finished report of candidates page.
+When I added report of exam page Application is not detecting the service.. some annotations issue I think File size has become big.
+I'll check in file by file Tom